-Boomers haven’t shown a 'whole lotta love' for music streaming Bookmark has been added
+Boomers haven’t shown a 'whole lotta love' for music streaming has been added to Bookmarks.

 Boomers haven’t shown a 'whole lotta love' for music streaming